michaelking178/AdventureGuild/README.md

 Feature Development Priorities (To-Do):

- - Quest time
+ - Reinstantiate Quest timers on game load.
- - Rewards
+ - Rewards for Incidents.
- - Persistent data
+ - Implement guild Renown as a means to recruit new Peasants.
+ - Implement leveling structure for all characters.
+ - Implement Peasant passive income and leveling.

 Additional Tasks:

- - Create more quests
+ - Create more quests.
- - Create more adventurer names
+ - Create more adventurer names.
- - Create and implement incidents
+ - Separate first and last names to allow more variety in randomly generated characters.
- - Skill system for adventurers
+ - Skill system for adventurers.